cloudant/sync-android/README.md

 remote database, either a CouchDB instance or a Cloudant database.
-Many datastores can replicate with the same remote database, meaning that cross-device synchronisation is achieved by setting up replications from each device the the remote database.
+Many datastores can replicate with the same remote database, meaning that cross-device synchronisation is achieved by setting up replications from each device to the remote database.

 Replication is simple to get started in the common cases: